SAP/spartacus-docs/_pages/dev/performance/core-web-vitals.md

 - write docs on using optimized image formats - reuse https://jira.tools.sap/browse/CXSPA-9614
 - write docs on compressing network responses from your server (it can be handled by your CDN) - reuse https://jira.tools.sap/browse/CXSPA-9615
 - document SSR page caching on CDN - reuse https://jira.tools.sap/browse/CXSPA-9617
+- write docs with workaround code snippet to extract width & height from the image filename or other CMS custom properties